Top-rated movers to make your Atlanta to Columbus move easy

 - Columbus’s population is about 82% greater than Atlanta.

-- Columbus's public transportation has a score of 5 out of 10 versus Atlanta's higher score of 8.
+- Columbus’s public transportation score of 5 out of 10 is lower than Atlanta’s score of 8.

 - Columbus is less walkable than Atlanta with a score of 41 out of 100 vs Atlanta’s 48 out of 100.

 - With a score of 48 out of 100, Columbus is more bike-friendly than Atlanta, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Columbus’s crime rate is lower than Atlanta with a score of 49.65 compared to Atlanta’s 64.23.
 This means that Columbus neighborhoods are safer than 49.65% of all U.S. neighborhoods, and Atlanta neighborhoods are safer than 64.23%.